bkyoung/bioinfo-utils/README.md

                         the file be column headers.
 Columns in the output file will apear in the order listed here.
   -m MATCH, --match=MATCH
-                        column and string to match on.
-EX: 2:chr1 to match all lines where column 2 contains 'chr1'.
+                        (optional) column and string to match on.
+EX: 2:chr1 to match all lines where column 2 contains 'chr1', or chr1 to match any column containing 'chr1'.
+NOTE: multiple values listed together are ANDed together.
 ```

 ##### Usage Examples